 MOAA often participates in social media campaigns to interact with members of Congress.
 Elected officials often provide their social media information on their website.

 In addition to advocating at the federal level, MOAA encourages you to interact with your state and local lawmakers.
 Joining a local chapter allows our members to meet and socialize with fellow servicemembers, past and present, in their area and introduces them to a new way to get involved in their communities.
 Additionally, councils and chapters amplify MOAA’s voice at the state level by meeting with their local lawmakers.
 Read more about joining a local chapter at this link.

 Keep yourself up to date on legislative issues important to MOAA by visiting our website for regular updates.
 Also, make sure you are subscribed to The MOAA Newsletter to receive weekly emails to stay current on MOAA’s legislative efforts.
 You can check your MOAA newsletter subscription preferences here.

-By going to MOAA’s website, you can also read about the history of our legislative accomplishments and what our legislative priorities for the 117th Congress are.
+By going to MOAA’s website, you can also read about the history of our legislative accomplishments and our legislative priorities for the 118th Congress.
 Additionally, you can follow MOAA’s official social media accounts and encourage other servicemembers to follow us, as well!